TreasaRose/MoMA_analysis_project/README.md

 ## License
 This dataset is provided under the **Public Domain** license, allowing you to use and share the data freely for educational and analytical purposes.

-## How to Contribute
-We welcome contributions from other data engineers and analysts.
-If you have suggestions, improvements, or enhancements, feel free to fork the repository and submit pull requests.

-## Feedback and Social Sharing
-Want feedback on your solutions?
-Share your analysis, visualizations, and pivot tables on **LinkedIn** and mention **@Maven Analytics**.
-We would love to see your work and provide feedback.

 ## Conclusion
 This project offers a comprehensive look at data engineering in a logistics and product sales context.
 By working with real-world data, you will gain valuable insights into optimizing factory locations, shipping routes, and product margins, all while refining your skills as a data engineer.

----
-> "Optimization and insight are the keys to transforming business operations.
-Let data guide the way."